 On successful completion at this stage of the AO interview process, you will then have demonstrated the potential to meet all the standards for QTS without the need for any further training.
-Your employing / placement school will then be required to sign and submit to the KNSPS an Assessment Only Partnership Agreement prior to the commencement of your assessment period.
-This includes an audit to assure the KNSPS of the suitability of the school as a placement for the AO route.
-You can then be registered by the KNSPS with NCTL and the assessment period can begin.
+Your employing / placement school will then be required to sign and submit to the KNSTE an Assessment Only Partnership Agreement prior to the commencement of your assessment period.
+This includes an audit to assure the KNSTE of the suitability of the school as a placement for the AO route.
+You can then be registered by the KNSTE with NCTL and the assessment period can begin.
 A fee of £1,000 is also payable at this point with the final £1,000 being collected at the end of the assessment period.

 You will be accepted onto the route and your 12 week assessment period will begin on one of the pre-arranged dates once a signed partnership agreement has been received from your employing / placement school.

 Visit 1 – in week 2 or 3 of the 12 week assessment